redhat-ai-services/ai-accelerator-examples/examples/vllm-modelcar-serverless/README.md

 This example contains the following components:

-* `argocd`: Used to configure the components using ArgoCD
 * `namespaces`: Used to configure the namespaces required for the example
 * `vllm`: Used to deploy the vLLM instance with the Granite model
 * `tests`: An example notebook that can be used to connect to the vLLM instance